 SCOUT BADGE WORKSHOPS

 Boy and Girl Scouts of all ages can earn a variety of visual arts related badges at the Museum.
 Call at least a month in advance to schedule an activity tailored to address your scout troop’s specific needs.
 The fee of $5 per scout covers the cost of Museum admission, workshop supplies, and instruction.
+Please contact Margaret Buhr, Director of Education, to schedule.

 FAMOUS DEAD ARTIST LECTURE SERIES